Russian sailors leave French port, Mistral deal still uncertain

-SAINT-NAZAIRE, France (Reuters) - A ship carrying the Russian sailors who have been training for months on a French-built Mistral helicopter carrier left the French port of Saint-Nazaire on Thursday, with it still unclear whether Paris will finally deliver the ship to Moscow.
+SAINT-NAZAIRE, France, Dec 18 (Reuters) - A ship carrying the Russian sailors who have been training for months on a French-built Mistral helicopter carrier left the French port of Saint-Nazaire on Thursday, with it still unclear whether Paris will finally deliver the ship to Moscow.

 A Reuters reporter saw their ship, the Smolny, leave the Atlantic Ocean port and head out to sea.
 French media reported this week how many of the 400 sailors had been stocking up with parcels of purchases at local retailers.